jackaponte/webform_civicrm/README.md

 Version Compatibility
 ---------------------

-This module's 1.x version is compatible with Webform 1.x and CiviCRM 4.7 for Backdrop CMS.
+This module's 1.x version is compatible with Backdrop 1.x, Webform 1.x and CiviCRM 4.4 through 5.x.

 Documentation
 -------------